airswap/airswap-protocols/examples/consumer/README.md

 ## Features

-### On-chain Liquidity
+### Onchain Liquidity

-One-time approval for each token and no off-chain signatures required.
+One-time approval for each token and no offchain signatures required.

 ## Definitions